jbgust/single-use/README.md

 ## Update

-On January 31, 2021 add counter on download
+On January 31, 2021 add counter on download and layout improvements.

 On Mars 16, 2020 add feature to restart download during one day if download failed.